 Previously, and even still, some physicians will automatically tell one that they cannot conceive if they have PCOS.
 However, as I discussed with Dr. Lucky Sekhon, a reproductive endocrinology and infertility specialist, PCOS does not automatically mean an individual will not be able to conceive or have a healthy pregnancy.
 It might mean, though, that you may need to work with additional types of medical providers collectively to address the different components of your overall health.

 Teens and those in their early 20s can be diagnosed with PCOS, but remember, an irregular period is just one of three criteria for diagnosis.
 About 3 years after the onset of menstruation is when you can begin to see irregular menstrual cycles.
 Before that time, the body is still working to understand hormonal signals and so there might be irregular periods.
-If someone is having an irregular cycle (less than every 21 days or longer than every 35 days), then this is something to speak with a healthcare provider about, regardless of if that individual is trying to conceive or not.
+If someone is having an irregular cycle (less than every 21 days or longer than every 35 days), then this is something to speak with a healthcare provider about, regardless of i individual is trying to conceive or not.
 An irregular menstrual cycle can indicate an underlying condition that may need further monitoring or treatment, including things like PCOS or hypothyroidism.

 One should know that even if you get a blood test that says you have normal levels of androgen, you might still display the clinical signs of high androgen levels.
 Having a provider who will not dismiss your clinical symptoms even though your bloodwork is normal is important.
 There are types of birth control pills that are anti-androgen, which can help reduce the signs and symptoms that come with high androgen levels, including body hair in unwanted places, male pattern baldness, or very bad acne, especially acne around the mouth and chin that is also cyclical.